quintinbland/crypto_arbitrage/README.md

 ## Analysis

-* Profitable trades typically occur later in the day.
+# Profitable trades typically occur later in the day.
-* Larger profit spreads in January compared to Feb and March.
+# Larger profit spreads in the month of January compared to Feb and March.
+# January 1st had 7 profitable trades
-* Feb 1st only had one profitable trade while March 1st did not have a single profitable trade.
+# Feb 1st had one profitable trade
+# March 1st did not have a profitable trade.

 ---